Ncookiez/Ncookiez/README.md

 Maybe take a look at the documentation I maintain for Snowball [here](https://docs.snowball.network).

-Or have a stroll around my contribution history in open-source projects like `ethereum-multicall`, `aave` or `pooltogether`.
+Or have a stroll around my contribution history to find various open-source projects.
 And never come back.